Venice teacher guilty of sex acts with student

-SARASOTA - A former middle school teacher, arrested more than two years ago on multiple sexual abuse charges stemming from acts of sex with a teenager, was found guilty.
+SARASOTA - A former middle school teacher, arrested more than two years ago on sexual abuse charges stemming from sex crimes with a teenager, has pleaded guilty.

 Matthew James Minton, 27, was arrested in January 2017 by Venice police.